excamera/LambdaInfra/README.md

 They can be set by entering the values in setup_env_var.sh and then running source ./setup_env_var.sh

-3. You need to have a adminuser profile in ~/.aws/credentials
+3.You need to have a adminuser profile in ~/.aws/credentials

-4. Navigate to the root of the project and issue the following commands:
+4.Navigate to the root of the project and issue the following commands:
 ```
 git submodule update --init --recursive
 bash